 In the spring of 1886, 200,000 Americans rose up in rebellion.
 American socialists organized and led labor unions and the Knights of Labor in a massive nationwide strike to push for an 8-hour workday, declaring a May 1st deadline for corporate power to yield.
 Violence sparked between protesters and police, and when a bomb went off in Haymarket Square in Chicago, the authorities hunted down and arrested the leaders of the strike.
 After a sham of a trial, four socialists were executed.
 May Day, International Workers Day, commemorates this event.

 Strikes only grew larger.
 In the fall of 1934, 421,000 textile workers across the nation went on strike for better working conditions.
 During World War II, there were 14,000 strikes involving nearly 7 million people.
+One strike reached half a million people.
 Still today, the labor movement (Fight for $15, Occupy Wall Street, and so on) is often organized, led, and strengthened by Marxists.

 The history of American socialism is also a revolution against slavery, racial hatred, discrimination, and segregation.
 For example, the Republican Party was founded as an anti-slavery party in a schoolroom in Ripon, Wisconsin (a former utopian socialist community) on March 20, 1854 by radical Alvan Bovay and 16 other socialists.
 Many socialists, the most prominent being Karl Marx, condemned black slavery and were elated when Lincoln became the first Republican president in 1861.